shupx/pyugvswarm/README.md

 # pyugvswarm

 ### Introduction
-pyugvswarm is a python package wrapper around the unmanned ground vehicle (UGV) swarm positioning/control ROS1 nodes.
+pyugvswarm is a python package wrapper around the unmanned ground vehicle (UGV) swarm positioning / communication / control ROS1 nodes.
 We offer python APIs which simplifies the development of UGV swarm.
 A lightweight python simulator is also provided to validate your program before the real experiment.

 Online document: https://pyugvswarm.readthedocs.io/